Best Vegetarian Options at Disney World

 Photo Credit: Matthew Greene

-While the vegetarian options at Disney resorts are limited, you can find at least something that will work.
+While the vegetarian options at Disney resorts are limited, you should be able to find at least something that will work.
 For example, Beach Club’s Cape May has a few buffet items, and the Polynesian’s Ohana has at least one entree and plenty of vegetarian side dishes.
 Here is our top pick in the category:

 The Wave… of American Flavors (Table Service) – The Wave eatery is located in The Contemporary Resorts (Magic Kingdom area).
 It serves an American-style menu & breakfast buffet with an emphasis on fresh, seasonal dishes.
 Try the Noodle Bowl (with tofu) or the Seared Potato Gnocchi with Forest Mushrooms, Sweet Potatoes, Rainbow Swiss Chard, and Brown Butter Parmesan-Sage Cream.